 Hairstyle colour and accessories should be suitable for primary school children.
+Hair should be of a 'natural' colour.
+Short hair should be no shorter than a 'No 2'.
 Please note that no extreme or fashion hairstyles (shaved or tram lines) or braids with beads are permitted.
 School does not permit children to have hair cuts that could serve as a distraction to other children, or to wear hair gel.
+Long hair should be tied back for safety reasons.
+Ribbons, bobbles, hair bands and slides should be small and simple in style and only in the school colours of purple and grey.